Ibz786/vue-vite-chrome-extension-template/README.md

-# Vue Vite Chome Extension Template
+# Vue Vite Chrome Extension Template

 This template should help get you started developing a Vue 3 Chrome Extension in Vite using the [rxjs/vite-plugin](https://github.com/crxjs/chrome-extension-tools)